-A-1 Classified Instructor Course
+A-1 Classified Diver Instructor Course

-This is your chance to challenge yourself, sharpen your personal abilities, and introduce a remarkable group of individuals to the wonders of the sport of scuba diving.
+Your success in the course begins with arriving prepared, ready to learn, and eager to expand your knowledge and sharpen your skills alongside others.
+Most of all, you’ll come away with the desire and ability to introduce a remarkable group of individuals to the wonders of the sport of scuba diving.
 It’s an experience that will open your mind – and guaranteed to open your heart.

 Day 1 (half day)